New Cold Sore Laser Treatment Now Available

 Unfortunately, there’s no cure for cold sores, but a number of treatment options are available to speed up the healing process and reduce discomfort during outbreaks.

 Orajel™ provides pain relief in and around the mouth.
 Its formula includes six active ingredients shown to treat the pain, itching, and dryness caused by cold sores.
-It can be applied up to four times a day to help you stay comfortable through an outbreak.
+It can be applied three times a day to help you stay comfortable through an outbreak.

 Orajel™ minimizes the pain and discomfort of cold sores with benzocaine, a local anesthetic that blocks nerve signals in the body.
 As a result, it increases comfort but doesn’t accelerate the healing process or prevent future cold sore outbreaks.